leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

 ## Constructing Expressions

-As mentioned above, you should _never_ construct instances of `Expr` directly using the `Expr` constructors but instead use helper methods that not only compute `Data` but also take care of other things for you.
-Here we give examples and brief descriptions of some basic helpers.

 The simplest expressions we can construct are constants.
 We use `mkConst` with argument a name.
 Below are two examples of this, both giving an expression for the natural number `0`.